 R. MURPHY, English Grammar in Use, Cambridge University Press (or any other reference grammar)

-Articles and excerpts taken from specialized journals or magazines (all downloadable on the website, on the lecturer’s page).
+Articles and excerpts taken from specialized books or journals (all downloadable on the e-learning platform).
+A detailed list of resources will be provided at the end of the course.

 Oral examination (2 parts)